CBD Isolate vs. Full-Spectrum CBD Products

 First-time shoppers confused about product types have likely noticed there are two popular options to choose from.
 Some products are made with full-spectrum hemp extract, while others are made with CBD isolate.
 Understanding the similarities and differences between your options could help you find the ideal hemp-derived product for your needs.

-The Similarities Between CBD Isolate and Full-Spectrum Products
+Between CBD Isolate and Full-Spectrum Products

 CBD (cannabidiol) is a plant-based cannabinoid.
 A cannabinoid essentially functions as a neurotransmitter.
 Further, the therapeutic potential of CBD (and other cannabinoids) is explained by the way this non-intoxicating plant element mimics the effects of the cannabinoids made in your body (endocannabinoids) to interact with the receptors of your endocannabinoid system.
 As the largest regulatory system in your body, your endocannabinoid system (ECS) is essential for the function of numerous processes throughout your body, including:

 - Pain perception and reward-seeking behavior